rgdavies92/used-car-value/README.md

 <p align="center"><i><sub><b>Figure 19:</b> Original model and updated model scoring metrics evaluated on the dataset of 319,663 complete cars.</sub></i></p>
 <br>

 This small improvement in model R<sup>2</sup> score yields a decrease in the RMSE metric of £400 or approximately 16%.
-If measured in terms of time invested, this further work falls squarley in the realm of diminising returns but the work has certainly been successful in improving the model performance.
+If measured in terms of time invested, this further work falls squarely in the realm of diminishing returns but the work has certainly been successful in improving the model performance.

 # Key Learnings and Challenges